-If you love Italy and you have already visited the most famous must sees, you are probably looking for some new destination, that allows you to enjoy the real Italian lifestyle, to see beautiful and less crowded places, to taste traditional recipes, meet local people and hear their stories.
+If you love Italy and you have already visited the most famous must-sees, you are probably looking for some new destinations, that allow you to enjoy the real Italian lifestyle, to see beautiful and less crowded places, to taste traditional recipes, meet local people and hear their stories.

-Liguria is a perfect destination for all of this, with its fishing villages, country hamlets and the amazing coast with beautiful sandy beaches and secluded coves, not to mention hidden pearls like Genoa with its authentic medieval historical center rich in contrasts, with noble painted palaces (read more here about the Rolli Palaces) next to incredible centuries old shops (discover more here).
+Liguria is a perfect destination for all of this, with its fishing villages, country hamlets, and the amazing coast with beautiful sandy beaches and secluded coves, not to mention hidden pearls like Genoa with its authentic medieval historical center rich in contrasts, with noble painted palaces (read more here about the Rolli Palaces) next to incredible centuries-old shops.

 LIGURIA AND PIEDMONT